 How to Improve your Critical Thinking Skills

 To improve your critical thinking skills, you need to go beyond just maintaining your mind.

 You cannot just keep doing the same thing day-in, day-out and expect to get better.
 Critical thinkers are always working on self-improvement.

 You always need to be thinking about things that are new and difficult for you to understand.

 The things that you learn need to be difficult.
-It’s through the difficulty and discomfort in thinking that you are improving your thinking.
+It’s through the difficulty and discomfort in thinking that you are improving your critical thinking and problem solving skills.
 It’s just like going to the gym: no pain, no gain.